Bill Rieflin: King Crimson

+In the 1990s Rieflin studied the Guitar Craft method created by Robert Fripp of King Crimson, and the men thereafter moved in the same circles and occasionally collaborated.
+Fripp performed on Rieflin's 1999 album Birth of a Giant, and from 2007 Rieflin was a member of The Humans, a band which featured vocalist Toyah Willcox (also Fripp's wife).

-In an online diary entry dated September 6, 2013, Robert Fripp announced a new lineup for King Crimson that included Rieflin as one of the band's three drummers.
+In an online diary entry dated September 6, 2013, Fripp announced a new lineup for King Crimson that included Rieflin as one of the band's three drummers.
 Although this particular version of King Crimson would never record a studio album, Rieflin would play live with the band for the rest of his career.

 Following two-and-a-half years of touring (during which new percussion pieces incorporating Rieflin's drumming work made their way into King Crimson's live repertoire) and a few days after the first full-length live release of the band with Rieflin on board (Live in Toronto 2015), Fripp announced Rieflin's decision to take a sabbatical from the band, effective March 6, 2016.
 This was "a decision supported by all the Crimson Brothers."
 He was replaced on drums by Jeremy Stacey for the following year of group activity.
 In early 2017, Fripp announced that Rieflin would return to the band, but that (due to Fripp's desire to stave off complacency after several years of touring) Stacey would continue to drum for the group while Rieflin himself "[would] be focusing on mellotron, keys and fairy dusting, rather than using drums as a main instrument" in the new Double Quartet configuration.

 Rieflin thus became the band's first ever full-time dedicated keyboardist.

 At the time of King Crimson's US Autumn 2017 tour dates in October–November, Rieflin once again needed to take time away from the group.
 The Seattle-based guitarist Chris Gibson temporarily covered for him on keyboards during the autumn tour.
 Rieflin rejoined the band in 2018 before taking another indefinite sabbatical in 2019.
-He was tentatively and temporarily replaced on keyboards by Soft Machine's sax player Theo Travis for initial rehearsals before Fripp and the band made the decision to not replace Rieflin, thus reverting King Crimson to a seven-member band.
+He was tentatively and temporarily replaced on keyboards by Theo Travis for initial rehearsals before Fripp and the band made the decision to not replace Rieflin, thus reverting King Crimson to a seven-member band.
 Fripp would summarise the situation as "regardless of the quality of player depping for Bill, simply, Bill is irreplaceable.
 It's not the notes that are played, it's the Billness of Bill that Master Rieflin brings to the group."

 Although he would not appear onstage with King Crimson again, Rieflin would remain a nominal and fully-respected member of the band until his death a year later.
 Via retrospective footage, he played a significant part in Toby Amies' 2022 documentary In the Court of the Crimson King: King Crimson at 50, candidly discussing his terminal stage 4 colon cancer, his imminent death, and his choice to spend his final years playing music with King Crimson.